Description

 Using this definition on our asset we see for example:

-• Looking at the average time in days below previous high water mark of 228 days in the last 5 years of Invesco WilderHill Clean Energy ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (119 days)
+• Looking at average days below previous high in of 376 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (19 days).

 Performance (YTD)